Reading

 Rebuke.
 Exhortation.
 Encouragement.

-Can you imagine hearing from God and still stubbornly refusing!
+Can you imagine hearing from You and still stubbornly refusing!

-And we too, we have stubbornly refused God’s word.
+And we too, we stubbornly refuse God’s word.

-He has given to us His word, the full weight of it for humanity to read, from Genesis through to Revelation – old and new testaments combined (and nothing left out or added in).
+God has given to us His word, the full weight of it for humanity to read, from Genesis through to Revelation.
+Old and new testaments combined, nothing left out or added in.

-And yet we can ignore it, or reject it, or as with Moses stubbornly refuse to take hold of the responsibility God is laying on our shoulders.
+Yet we can choose to ignore it, reject it, or as with Moses stubbornly refuse to take hold of the responsibility God is laying on our shoulders.

-Of course Moses did take up the mantle, and he led Israel through their desert journey to the Promised Land.
+Of course we know Moses did take up the mantle.
+Moses led Israel through their desert journey to the Promised Land.

 We too can take up the responsibilities that God has placed on us, even though perhaps we have railed against them and against Him for giving them to us.

-He will be with us, will be with our mouth and teach us what to say.
+God will be with us.
+God will be with our mouth and teach us what to say.

 Let us therefore go.